Samsung/tizen-docs/docs/application/dotnet/guides/applications/uiapplication/widget-app.md

 ## Prerequisites

-To enable your application to use the widget functionality you have to modify application manifest file by adding proper privileges:
+To enable your application to use the widget functionality, you have to modify application manifest file by adding proper privileges:

     ```XML
       <privileges>